 Take gifts to a safe place.

-Bring them to the best person's room, a parents’ room, or another secure location.
-That way, they’re taken care of but not taking up space in the couples’ room.
+Bring gifts to the best person's room, a parents’ room, or another secure location.
+That way, they’re taken care of without taking up space in the couples’ room.

 Duties After the Wedding